FatsackFails/fatsackfails/src/site/posts/blog-update-01.md

 There's even more smaller features like estimated read time for blog posts, easy share buttons for pages, and a bunch of fixes behind the scenes that make using the website for both me and you easier and more pleasant.

 I'm the guinea pig for [Stream Sites](https://streamsites.xyz)'s features and updates, so expect to hear more as M2 and I continue to improve the platform.
-We want Stream Sites to be easy, fast, and useful for anyone wanting to establish have their online presence.
+We want Stream Sites to be easy, fast, and useful for anyone wanting to establish their online presence.